gautam-menon-on-github/gautam-menon-on-github/README.md

 - 👋 Hi, I’m @gautam-menon-on-github
-- 👀 I’m interested in basically learning and improving my programming skills as a student
+- 👀 I’m interested in learning and improving my programming skills.

+Web development and machine learning :)

 Working towards getting better at coding, one keystroke at a time!
 <!---